 The Board of Directors ensures that Orkla has a capital structure adapted to its goals, strategy and risk profile, and evaluates this structure annually.
-As at 31 December 2023, Orkla's equity totalled NOK 46.7 billion.
-An ordinary dividend of NOK 3.00 per share was paid out for the 2022 financial year.
+As at 31 December 2024, Orkla's equity totalled NOK 51.4 billion.
+A dividend of NOK 6.00 per share was paid out for the 2023 financial year, including NOK 3.00 additional to the company's ordinary dividend.

 Over time, Orkla shareholders shall receive a competitive return on their investment through a combination of dividends and an increase in the value of their shares.
-At the Capital Markets Day in November 2023, the Orkla Management Team announced an annual total shareholder target return of 12-14%.
+At the Capital Markets Day in November 2023, the Orkla Management Team announced an annual total shareholder target return of 12%-14%.
 Orkla has pursued a consistent shareholder and dividend policy for many years, which was most recently confirmed on the Capital Markets Day.
-Dividend should be stable and rise gradually, and normally constitute 50-70% of earnings per share.
-The Board of Directors has proposed that a dividend of NOK 6 per share of which NOK 3 is in addition to the company's ordinary dividend, be paid out for the 2023 financial year.
-The dividend will be paid out on 3 May 2024 to shareholders of record on the date of the Annual General Meeting.
+Dividends should be stable and rise gradually, and should normally constitute 50%-70% of earnings per share.
+The Board of Directors has proposed a dividend of NOK 10 per share for the 2024 financial year, including NOK 6 in addition to the company's ordinary dividend.
+The dividend will be paid out on 6 May 2025 to shareholders of record of the date of the Annual General Meeting.